programminghistorian/ph-submissions/lessons/text-mining-with-extracted-features.md

 Jupyter was installed alongside Anaconda in the previous section, so it should be available to load now.

-{% include figure.html filename="notebook1.PNG" %}
+{% include figure.html filename="notebook1.PNG" caption="Close-up of notebook 'cells'." %}

 From the Start Menu (Windows) or Applications directory (Mac OS), open "Jupyter notebook".
 This will start Jupyter on your computer and open a browser window.
 Keep the console window in the background, the browser is where the magic happens.

-{% include figure.html filename="open-notebook.PNG" %}
+{% include figure.html filename="open-notebook.PNG" caption="Opening Jupyter on Windows." %}

 If your web browser does not open automatically, Jupyter can be accessed by going to the address "localhost:8888" - or a different port number, which is noted in the console ("The Jupyter Notebook is running at..."):

-{% include figure.html filename="notebook-start.png" %}
+{% include figure.html filename="notebook-start.png" caption="A freshly started Jupyter notebook instance." %}

 Jupyter is now showing a directory structure from your home folder.
 Navigate to the lesson folder where you unzipped [lesson_files.zip](https://github.com/htrc/HTRC-Programming-Historian/releases/download/v.0.1/lesson_files.zip).